mohamedboubaker/GPS-Tracker/README.md

 ![alt text](https://github.com/mohamedboubaker/GPS-Tracker/blob/main/Pictures/circuit_diagram.jpg)
 *Figure 2.
 Circuit schematic*

-### 2.4.1 Power regulation
+### 2.4.1 Voltage regulation

-The power regulation circuit is designed to achieve the following goals:
+The voltage regulation circuit is designed to achieve the following goals:
 - Be tolerant to reverse polarity.
 - Protect the circuit in case of a short circuit.
 - Be able to withstand input voltages that are typical of a car battery. i.e. 12V~20V.